skmansoorpro/covid-19-data/scripts/docs/environment.md

 git clone https://github.com/owid/covid-19-data.git
 ```

-Note that the project is quite big in size, so you may want to use a [shallow clone](https://git-scm.com/docs/git-clone>):
+Note that the project is quite significant in size, so you may want to use a [shallow clone](https://git-scm.com/docs/git-clone>):

 ```bash
 git clone --depth 5 https://github.com/owid/covid-19-data.git